adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/concepts/labels.md

 > Reporting for labels is not yet available via Bing Ads API.
 You can use Reporting in the Bing Ads web applicationn.

 With labels, you could:
-* Run a report to compare “Holiday 2015” and “Holiday 2016” performance, across campaigns, ad groups, ads, and keywords.
+* Run a report to compare ?Holiday 2015? and ?Holiday 2016? performance, across campaigns, ad groups, ads, and keywords.
 * Run a report to compare ads and keywords that include brand names against ads and keywords that use generic terms.
-* Quickly filter and view performance for keywords labeled “Suggested by Bing Ads.”
+* Quickly filter and view performance for keywords labeled ?Suggested by Bing Ads.?
-* Create an automated rule to change bids on keywords labeled “CPA bidding.”
+* Create an automated rule to change bids on keywords labeled ?CPA bidding.?

-The important thing is that it’s all up to you.
+The important thing is that it?s all up to you.
 You decide what your labels mean and how to apply them to your campaigns, ad groups, ads, and keywords.

 ![Labels in the Bing Ads Web Application](../concepts/media/labels-in-the-bing-ads-web-application.png)